ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

 An additional difference between these scenarios and the BAU case is that follow-up visits here are scheduled at 4-6 week intervals instead of the 3-6 month timeframe in BAU.
 In terms of treatment options – here, new patients are started on a low dose of high intensity statin.
 Ramp-up follows the diagram “copy of treatment for engineers”.

+Additionally, new patients will start treatment on a high potency, high dose statin.
+In BAU, this is not necessarily true.

 2019 Guidelines with multiple pills scenario
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~